Brennan Othmann: Playing career

 Prior to the 2024–25 season, USA Today writer Vincent Z. Mercogliano rated him as the Rangers 2nd best prospect, particularly praising his shot.
 The Hockey News and McKeen's Hockey also rated him as the Rangers' 2nd best prospect.
 He started the season at Hartford and had 2 goals and 3 assists in his first three games before a wrist injury kept him out of the lineup through December.
 He was recalled to the Rangers on February 24, after having scored 12 goals and 8 assists in 27 games for Hartford.
 Othmann recorded his first NHL point with an assist on an Adam Fox goal in a game against the Vancouver Canucks on March 22, 2025, his 16th NHL game.
 However, he did not score a goal in 22 games for the Rangers.

-Prior to the 2025-26 season, Hockey News writer Stan Fischler rated Othmann as the Rangers' 2nd best prospect.
+Prior to the 2025–26 season, Hockey News writer Stan Fischler rated Othmann as the Rangers' 2nd best prospect.
 Vincent Z. Mercogliano and Peter Baugh of The Athletic rated Othmann as the Rangers' 4th best prospect.
 He started the season with Hartford but was recalled to the Rangers on 24 October 2025.
 He was returned to Hartford after playing one game.
+After a few more trips between New York and Hartford, he scored his first NHL goal in his 34th NHL game on 17 January 2026 against the Philadelphia Flyers.
+However, he was demoted to Hartford after the February break for the Olympics, his fourth demotion of the season.

+On March 6, 2026, Othmann was traded to the Calgary Flames in exchange for Jacob Battaglia.